 Two-factor authentication adds an extra step to logging in after you enter a password.
 This usually involves entering a code sent via text message or email to complete the login process.
 Sometimes, an app such as Google Authenticator is used.
 The benefit of this is that even if someone has your password, they won’t be […]

-The hit video game “Fortnite” recently began providing rewards to players who set up two-factor authentication on their accounts.
-You should take this step on any service that provides it.
-That way, you’ll be safe even if someone gains access to your password and username.
+Recently some video games began offering rewards to customers who set up multi-factor authentication on their accounts.
+Best practice is to use this extra layer of protection on any service that provides it.
+This way, you’ll be safe even if someone gains access to your password and username.